TEACH THEM TO LOVE ONE ANOTHER

 One can say that moral character is the one thing that you cannot live without.
 A strong moral character allows a parent help their children to succeed even if it means they have to make sacrifices.
 When a person is equipped with a moral character, they do not commit intentional harm against others.
 Is this what is occurring the moral fiber and moral character of this nation's youth is being destroyed?
 But how and why is this occurring?

 Throughout the United States there is an abundance of GOD's Houses of Praise Worship that have developed and implemented youth community programs.
 Yet the main issue is keeping Young People involved and engaged.
 Yes there many who reject the idea of taking these directions; however we must not leave those behind in life.
+Young People can only be lead to positive peer group environments with parental or adult support and involvement.
+This same type of involvement and influence helps to keep them in these environments.

 Many attribute the current situation to the economy, others blame the lack of activities, others the education system, some have mentioned the music.
 Youth violence is the second leading cause of death for Young People between the ages of 10 and 24 and is widespread in the United States.
 Could the real issue be the United States is in need of a cultural make-over?
 Yet this is not just a phenomenon occurring in the United States, this is a global issue.